 How to get around Jerusalem

 Many of the city’s top attractions are within walking distance of one another.
 If you want to get to farther attractions, there’s the light-rail train and buses.
 A one-way ride costs 6 ILS.
 On buses, you have to use the Rav-Kav public transit card or a public transport payment app, like Moovit or Hopon.
 The Rav-Kav is available at the airport or in designated offices.
-On the light-rail train, it is possible to pay in cash before boarding the train.
-There’s a ticketing machine at every station.
+On the light-rail train, you must pay with Rav Kav or a payment app.
+There’s a ticketing machine at every station where you can load your Rav Kav or get a new one.

 On the light-rail train, the stations are announced in Hebrew, English, and Arabic.
 Some buses have a screen with the name of the next station in Hebrew and English.
 To find the best route in the city, you can use the Moovit app or Google Maps.